weilandia/coding-for-managers/technical-interview/lecture-notes.md

 # Technical Interview

-As manager, you might be interested in applying for technical companies.
+As a manager, you might be interested in applying for technical companies.
 In that case, you have a chance of being confronted by technical questions.
 That's why today we will learn about what a technical interview looks like and what you should be prepared for as a manager.

 ## What you will learn today
 * What is an engineer technical interview